memari-majid/LLM-App-Design/docs/index.md

   # - toc      # Optionally hide table of contents on this page if it's too busy
 ---

-# Overview: AI Application Design Field Manual
+# Overview: AI Application Architecture Design

 <figure markdown>
   <!-- If you have a cover image, you can add it here -->